 - Basic Suicide Prevention

 - Course information

-The Basic Suicide Prevention session is suitable for anyone who wants a basic understanding of suicide and to feel more confident about discussing the issue with adults they support.
+This training session is open to front line workers and volunteers from not-for-profit organisations, which support Warrington residents.
+The session is aimed at workers who want a basic understanding of suicide and to feel more confident about discussing the issue with the people they support.

 - be able to identify signs that might suggest someone is thinking about suicide